 Cyril and Methodius invented the Glagolitic script because they needed it to translate the Bible and other sacred texts from Greek to Old Church Slavonic, as part of Christianisation of the Slavs.

 Before that, in areas populated by Slavs religious service was held in Greek or Latin, which ordinary people did not understand.
 Brothers Cyril and Methodius, of Greek and Slavic origin, were commissioned to record Slavic language, so that the liturgy could be conducted in a way that everyone could comprehend.

 After creating the Glagolitic alphabet, Cyril and Methodius first went to Great Moravia (modern day Czech Republic) to teach Christianity in Old Slavonic.
 (In the IXth century, all the Slavic peoples still spoke a single language, although with different dialects.)
 However, after their death, their work was destroyed, the German clergy returned to liturgy in Latin and the disciples of the two brothers were exiled.

 Cyrillic alphabet was invented in Preslav Literary School, in the First Bulgarian Empire, at the end of the IXth century, by the disciples of Cyril and Methodius - St Kliment of Ochrid, Naum of Preslav and Angelarius.
-They developed the Cyrillic script, almost as we know it, and translated a vast number of books.
-Many original books were also written in Cyrillic in Preslav Literary School.
+They developed the Cyrillic script, almost as we know it, and translated in it a vast number of books.
+Many new original books were also written in Cyrillic in Preslav Literary School.

 Cyrillic writing was first accepted as official in Bulgaria, then it moved to other states.